codepath/android_guides/Configuring-a-Parse-Server.md

 ### Support Push Notifications

-**Note**: Support for push notifications is almost available.
+**Note**: Support for push notifications is not yet available.
 See this [pull request](https://github.com/ParsePlatform/parse-server/pull/311/files) for more details.

 #### GCM Setup